Do you have an idea for an online course you would like to make?

 Strategy #1 Find Popular Content

-On top of that this tool can also give you some idea as to what specifically is popular.
-As you can see in the results above they also show that segmentation is a popular topic as well.
-From here you can input that keyword in Buzzsumo and see what other results you get as well.
+As you can see in the results above, they also show that segmentation is a popular topic.
+From here, you can input that keyword in Buzzsumo and see what other results you get.

 Strategy #2 Look at Courses That Already Sell

 The next step is to look for courses that already sell.
-To do this check out Udemy.com.
+To do this, check out Udemy.com .
 Udemy has one of the biggest course directories around.

 Simply go to Udemy and type in the topic you want to teach.